 “That’s right.”
 The man tilted his body like a book falling over and resumed completing the circle.
-The skeleton dropped off his blade and grabbed it in order to hang, bonepicking the chain forward to keep up.
+The skeleton dropped out of his chain and grabbed it in order to hang, bonepicking forward to keep up.

 “Who are you?
 Also, what is that stuff?
 Also, make you any claim to the divine power of the Spotless?”

 “My name is Bombast.”
 His body continued to tilt with his progress.
 Talking while he worked seemed to have no effect on his focus or speed at all.
 “This stuff is my fissile material.
 I won’t bore you with its molecular nomenclature.
 As far as divinity I make no such claim, though my material is sacrosanct.
 Nothing in the crumbs of this universe is more important than my beautiful payload.”